-DIALECTS THE 323.
+THE 323.
+DIALECTS 2-4 sh

 Students will learn to employ the technical process of transforming an author's text to a given accent or dialect using the International Phonetic Alphabet and Transatlantic Speech, as well as the physicality of the life and character of the speech.
 Prerequisite: THE 220, 221 or permission of instructor.